 - In Drawn Together, Clara invokes this in an argument with her stepmother.
 Her stepmother then reminds her that her mother's dead, and after realizing that she went too far in bringing this up, the two reconcile and Clara's stepmother gives her advice on how to break her Octopussoir curse.

-- Robot Chicken has their skit "Jedi Master George W./Jedi In Chief" more or less parodies this trope during a parody of the I Am Your Father scene in Star Wars, with George Bush as Vader and his daugher Jenna replacing Luke:
+- The skit "Jedi Master George W./Jedi In Chief" more or less parodies this trope during a parody of the I Am Your Father scene in Star Wars, with George Bush as Vader and his daugther Jenna replacing Luke:

 - Another skit involved an aging Stretch Armstrong no longer able to stretch.
 He has surgery to restore his stretchiness, but is told to wait until his stitches heal.
 He doesn't listen, and he dies.
 His wife remarries Plastic Man, prompting her son to exclaim that he's not his real dad.